School of Chemistry, University of Bristol

 Locally, he is co-PI and serves on the management board of the Bristol Centre for Functional Nanomaterials (BCFN).
 In August 2013 took on the role of Director of Graduate Recruitment for the School of Chemistry, and is in charge of all recruitment activities (local and international, Masters and PhD level) for the School of Chemistry.

-True to his multicultural South African background, his group has always had a distinct international flavor (with members from China, Nigeria, UK, Mexico, India, Poland, Malta, Germany, Saudi Arabia and Pakistan over the years!).
-There is a strong focus on ionic self-assembly and the design, synthesis and application of electroactive aniline-based oligomers and related porous conjugated materials in the group.
+True to his multicultural South African background, his group has always had a distinct international flavor (with members from China, Nigeria, UK, Mexico, India, Poland, Malta, Germany, Saudi Arabia, Ecuador, Thailand and Pakistan over the years!).
+There is a strong focus on functional supramolecular materials and polymers, and the design, synthesis and application of electroactive aniline-based oligomers and related porous conjugated materials in the group.
 Activities span from organic synthetic chemistry through to application-driven investigations with industrial partners.
 Further interests include supramolecular functional arrays and perylene-based self-assembled structures.

 See Charl’s LinkedIn page for more details.